-The Able Kids Foundation’s unique management program varies upon a person’s auditory profile and their primary difficulties and is designed to help individuals better cope with the various demands in their listening environments.
+The Able Kids Foundation’s data-driven management program varies upon a person’s auditory profile and their primary difficulties and is designed to help individuals better cope with the various demands in their listening environments.
 Challenging auditory environments that continually stress the central auditory nervous system may lead to failure; however, with appropriate management, children and adults can better cope with the auditory demands in their daily lives.

 Specific compensatory management strategies are recommended at the Able Kids Foundation which include, but are not limited to, preferential seating, providing written instructions, receiving permission to take exams in a quiet environment, and avoiding multi step directions.
 A more comprehensive list of strategies will be provided in a detailed report, along with our findings.

 The second key component to the Foundation’s management program entails the use of technology which has been shown to improve the efficiency of challenged central auditory nervous systems.
 This custom designed, filter device reduces auditory overload and improves an individual’s ability to understand auditory information in difficult listening environments.
 The filter is fit so that hearing is still within normal limits, even in the targeted higher frequency range.
 In situations where compensatory management is difficult to implement such as recess, gym, the cafeteria, birthday parties, sporting events, and other social functions, the filter allows children and adults to decrease “auditory chaos” by controlling their auditory environment.